-Net cash provided by financing activities of \$5.7 million and \$2.1 million for the years ended December 31, 2017 and 2016, respectively, is from proceeds received from issuance of common stock due to stock option exercises.
+Net cash provided by financing activities totaled \$376.4 million and \$5.7 million for the years ended December 31, 2018 and 2017, respectively.
+Cash was generated from issuance of the 2023 Notes and common stock due to stock option exercises.